theblockstalk/upgradeable-proxy/README.md

 2. [Proxy.sol](https://github.com/jackandtheblockstalk/upgradeable-proxy/blob/master/contracts/Proxy.sol)
 3. [Upgradeable.sol](https://github.com/jackandtheblockstalk/upgradeable-proxy/blob/master/contracts/Upgradeable.sol)

-Please see in-code contract and function descriptions for how these contract allow you to make an upgradeable smart contract.
+Please see in-code contract and function descriptions for how these contracts allow you to make an upgradeable smart contract.
 **TODO:** write descriptions of contracts above into code...

 ### 3.2 How to make a simple Uint getter/setter smart contract upgradeable

-To see the simplest way of iplementing an upgradeable smart contract, check out UintSimple.sol and it's test suite.
+To see the simplest way of implementing an upgradeable smart contract, check out UintSimple.sol and it's test suite.

 There are several ways to structure a smart contract that will be upgradeable.
 The following three sections explain these different structures and their pros and cons.
 In each of the structures, it was found that the gas cost increase was the same (~3% or 1100 gas).
 For each mechanism, the following smart contract will be upgraded with new logic for the setValue() function:
 ```